Protect the Wild and Scenic Forks of the Flathead River

 Background

-The current proposed action is a reboot of a planning process the Flathead National Forest, in collaboration with Glacier National Park, began in 2017.
+In 2017, the Flathead National Forest, in collaboration with Glacier National Park, initiated the development of a new, Comprehensive River Management Plan.
 Public meetings and a formal comment period occurred in 2018 and 2019 respectively.
-The process stalled out before a draft plan was completed and released for public review.
-The Forest Service secured additional capacity this past year to restart the process.
-A draft plan is anticipated to be released for public review in August.
+However, the process stalled out due in part to Covid and lack of capacity, before a draft plan was completed.
+The Forest Service secured additional capacity this past year to restart the process, with a goal of completing the plan in two years.
+The current comment period on a portion of the proposed plan is the next step in the process.
+A complete draft plan is anticipated to be released for public review in August.

-Learn more about the Wild and Scenic Rivers Act, our nation’s foremost river protection law, and the National Wild and Scenic Rivers System the law created.
+Learn more about the Wild and Scenic Rivers Act, our nation’s foremost river protection law, and the National Wild and Scenic Rivers System the law.

 We’ll provide more information and perspective after the public meetings.